tweerlei/plumber/README.md

     log
 ```
 This will yield the matched substring (`quick` in this case) as current value and the matched subgroup as attribute `matchedGroup1` with the value `brown`.
-To discard items that didn't match the pattern, use `notnull` or `notnull:false` to keep only those.
+To discard items that did or did not match the pattern, use `is-equal:null filter:false` (see below).
 Replacing the matched substring is possible with the `replace` step that also supports references to groups:

 ```bash